masasin/masasin.github.io/docs/cv/index.md

 - Designed and developed infrastructure that abstracted away the interface used by using an API, with a proof of concept using the Myo armband from Thalmic Labs to control robots.
 ### [Open source projects](projects/open_source)
-- Two packages on PyPI, including [latexipy](https://github.com/masasin/latexipy) (129 stars) for exporting Matplotlib based plots into native LaTeX.
+- Two packages on PyPI, including [latexipy](https://github.com/masasin/latexipy) (129 stars) for exporting Matplotlib-based plots into native LaTeX.
 - Many repositories on GitHub, including [my resume generator](https://github.com/masasin/resume) (118 stars), as well as the [2021](https://github.com/masasin/aoc2021) and [2022](https://github.com/masasin/advent-of-code-2022) Advent of Code repositories.
 - Contributions to major and minor open source projects, including numpy, ROS, and more.